LarissaGao/LarissaGao/README.md

 - 🏫: I am a graduate student pursuing a degree in Data Journalism with a bachelor's degree in multimedia production.
 - 🔭: I’m currently working on many small ML projects.
-- 💬: Ask me about Web Development, Data Analysis, Visualization and Machine Learning algorithms. 📊📈🤖🧠
+- 💬: Ask me about Software Engineering, Data Analysis, Visualization, Machine Learning algorithms and Web Design. 📊📈🤖🧠
 - 😄  Pronouns: She/Her
 - ⚡  Fun fact: I like hiking and diving.
 <hr>